bouchec66/RouteMind/README.md

-# energy_aware_models
+# Energy Aware Models
-A lightweight environment for developing and running Jupyter notebooks on RunPod, with support for remote access, model chaining, and energy-efficient experimentation.
+A Python project for chaining large language models with energy efficiency in mind.